Oxozon4/LearnVue/README.md

-# Welcome to the repository with all my small React Projects.
+# Welcome to the repository with all my small Vue Projects.
 Enjoy :-)